The Space Law Review: Australia

-As one of the key pillars of the government's response to the Space Industry Review, it was decided that a national space agency should be established to guide and oversee the growth of Australia's space industry to A$10–12 billion by 2030.
+As one of the main pillars of the government's response to the Space Industry Review, it was decided that a national space agency should be established to guide and oversee the growth of Australia's space industry to A$10–12 billion by 2030.

 The ASA Charter contains a detailed summary of the ASA's purpose, responsibilities and governance structure.
-A summary of some of the ASA's recent, and ongoing, initiatives is provided in Section IV.
+A summary of some of the ASA's recent and ongoing initiatives is provided in Section IV.

 Regulation in practice

 Engaging in space activities requires licences, permits and authorisations under the Launches and Returns Act.

 Launch facility licence

 A launch facility licence is required if a person intends to operate a launch facility17 in Australia.
 Importantly, this licence is only required if the objects to be launched are space objects (i.e., those that are being launched to a height that is greater than 100km above mean sea level).18

 To obtain a launch facility licence, an applicant must satisfy the relevant Minister (the Minister) that it:19